 Frequently Asked Questions

-Are veneers permanent?
-Most types of veneers are considered permanent because they require enamel removal, which cannot be reversed.
+Most types of teeth veneers are considered permanent because they require enamel removal, which cannot be reversed.
 No-prep veneers are the exception, as they leave the enamel mostly intact.